Iran keeps up attacks on neighbors after Israel kills 2 of its top officials

 More than 1,300 people have been killed in Iran since the conflict started Feb.
 28, according to the Iranian Red Crescent.

-The Lebanese army said that three soldiers were killed in Israeli strikes.
-The Lebanese Health Ministry said that an airstrike near Beirut’s international airport killed one person and wounded nine, according to the Lebanese Health Ministry.
+The Israeli military said Tuesday it had begun a “wide-scale wave of strikes” across Iran’s capital and was stepping up strikes on Iran-backed Hezbollah militants in Lebanon.

-His resignation reflects unease about the war within Trump’s political base just as midterm election races start to heat up.
-Trump’s MAGA coalition is splintering over what it sees as the president’s failure to keep his “America First” campaign promise by leading the U.S. into a war that is driving up gas prices.
+A strike in the Nabatiyeh district killed three people and wounded another, Lebanon’s health ministry said Wednesday.
+Rescue teams were continuing to remove debris as they search for eight missing people, it said.

-Speaking to reporters, Trump said that he always thought Kent — the president’s pick to lead the counterterrorism center — was “weak on security” and that if someone in his government did not believe Iran was a threat, “we don’t want those people.”
+Meanwhile, the Lebanese army said three soldiers were killed in strikes Tuesday.
+An airstrike near Beirut’s international airport also killed one person and wounded nine, the Lebanese Health Ministry said.

 Rising reported from Bangkok, Corder from The Hague, Netherlands, and Magdy from Cairo.
-Associated Press writers Qassim Abdul-Zahra in Baghdad; Koral Saeed in Herzliya, Israel; and Bassem Mroue in Beirut contributed to this report.
+Associated Press writers Qassim Abdul-Zahra in Baghdad; Koral Saeed in Herzliya, Israel; and Bassem Mroue and Sally Abou AIJoud in Beirut contributed.